UncleCShark/Cmaketopia/Docs/Introduction.md

 # Introduction

+## Gotta get up and try, and try, and try

 Cmaketopia is a virtual state which is located in a beautiful mysterious country Cmakeland.
 There are many beings in Cmakeland but some of them are Cmaketopians.
 The Cmaketopians, are the citizens of Cmaketopia.
 Cmaketopia is [the Republic](https://en.wikipedia.org/wiki/Republic) based on equality:

 - Every Cmaketopian is equal;